Panagiotis-INS/Python-automation/README.md

-# Python-automation
+# Software-automation
-This repo includes projects about automations based in python
+This repo includes projects about computer and software automations